4Xplos1on/slovak-clickbait-detector/README.md

 | Precision (clickbait) | 0.84 |
 | Recall (clickbait) | 0.89 |

 Tested on 90 held-out headlines (stratified split).
-Out of 10 wrong predictions, 3-4 are actually labeling mistakes, not model errors.
-So real accuracy is probably closer to 93-94%.

 Results vary slightly between training runs (F1 between 0.86 and 0.90) because the dataset is small.
 That is expected.

 ![Confusion Matrix](screenshots/confusion_matrix.png)

+### Error analysis

+The model got 10 out of 90 test headlines wrong.
+But when I went through each one manually, I found that 3-4 of those "mistakes" were actually mislabeled in the dataset, not real model errors.

+For example, a headline like *"Premier Fico sa v Bratislave stretol so srbskym ministrom obrany Gasicom"* was labeled as clickbait (because it came from a tabloid site), but it is clearly a normal news headline.
+The model correctly called it legit.

+This is a side effect of how I labeled the data: the first pass was based on which site published the headline, not the headline itself.
+Some legit headlines from tabloid sites and some clickbaity headlines from quality outlets got the wrong label.
+I caught and fixed 31 of these during manual review, but a few slipped through into the test set.

+After accounting for these, the model's real accuracy is probably closer to 93-94%.

 ### It learns language patterns, not topics